Hullow/Minishell/Organisation/Journal-fallan-minishell.md

 - Reading more about parsing concepts (leftmost/rightmost derivation, and approaches (types of parsing: top-down, bottom-up, LL, Recursive descent, LR, ...))
 - Implementing a parser for a very simple grammar => doesn't seem to relevant to our parser; too different, but helps make issues concrete.
 Will try directly a recursive descent parser with our data structures and grammar instead.
 - Trying to implement Recursive descent parsing with an iterative component to avoid infinite loop (see parse_main.c).
 New branch created that corresponds to the task: `parse_cmd_prefixes_suffixes`

+# 19/9/24
+- Still implementing parsing of command suffixes; need to refactor things